William Hibbert (planter)

-William Hibbert (1759–1844) was the sixth son of Robert Hibbert (1717–1784) and Abigail Scholey.
-With his brother George Hibbert and cousin Robert Hibbert (1769–1849) William was a partner in the West Indian merchant house Geo.
+William Hibbert (1759 – 1844) was an English planter, slave trader and merchant.
+He was the sixth son of Robert Hibbert (1717–1784) and Abigail Scholey.
+With his brother George Hibbert and cousin Robert Hibbert (1769–1849), William was a partner in the West Indian merchant house Geo.
 Rob. & Wm.
 Hibbert.
 The firm was involved in the slave trade and principally with the shipping, insurance and distribution of sugar from the West Indies.